cozyfestiv/starter-restaurant-reservation/README.md

 ## Installation

-Fork and clone this repository.
+1. Fork and clone this repository.
-Run cp ./back-end/.env.sample ./back-end/.env.
+2. Run cp ./back-end/.env.sample ./back-end/.env.
-Update the ./back-end/.env file with db connections.
+3. Update the ./back-end/.env file with db connections.
 You can set some up for free with ElephantSQL database instances.
-Run cp ./front-end/.env.sample ./front-end/.env.
+4. Run cp ./front-end/.env.sample ./front-end/.env.
-You should not need to make changes to the ./front-end/.env file unless you want to connect to a backend at a location other than http://localhost:5000.
+5. You should not need to make changes to the ./front-end/.env file unless you want to connect to a backend at a location other than http://localhost:5000.
-Run npm install to install project dependencies.
+6. Run npm install to install project dependencies.
-Run npm run start:dev from the back-end directory to start your server in development mode.
+7. Run npm run start:dev from the back-end directory to start your server in development mode.
-Run npm start from the front-end directory to start the React app at http://localhost:3000.
+8. Run npm start from the front-end directory to start the React app at http://localhost:3000.

-Links:

 [Live Version]: https://periodic-tables-restaurant-reservation-fo68.onrender.com/dashboard?date=2023-09-21

-> **Hint** The same validation used for create applies to editing a reservation.
-The form and the API for updating a reservation must not allow the user to violate any of the rules specified when creating a reservation.